29 Mar 2021 - OverTheWire - Natas

 Here comes my final solution:

-, we use a command substitution to grep it in the file /etc/natas_webpass/natas17.
-That is equivalent with an input of $(grep ch /etc/natas_webpass/natas17)
+ch, we use a command substitution to grep it in the file /etc/natas_webpass/natas17.
+That is equivalent with an input of $(grep ch /etc/natas_webpass/natas17).The final solution is provided below.

 #!/usr/bin/env python3